openmindculture/wp-fasto-child-theme/README.md

 The optional web fonts, [Healthy Freak](https://www.myfonts.com/fonts/vozzy/healthy-freak/) by [Oleg Voznyy](https://www.myfonts.com/foundry/vozzy/), and  [Liebe Ruth](https://liebefonts.com/fonts/lieberuth) by [Ulrike Rausch](https://liebefonts.com/about) have been purchased by Ingo Steinke via [MyFonts.com](https://www.myfonts.com/) (Order # M12889860, Webfont Build ID 4424710).

 While wp-fasto-child-theme is distributed under the GPL license,the optional MyFontsWebfontsKit is **not** covered by the GPL and may **not** be used on other websites without a valid license.

+This is not a free them because of the included licensed fonts!
+If you want to use it, please fork your own version and replace them!

 ## Installation